 A bit of culture can relax mind and body

-From the darkness of the Transylvanian underground, one online graphic magazine will invade your toilet room and bring original comics and contemporary short prose that instigates to collaborate and express freely.
+From the darkness of the Transilvanian underground, one online graphic magazine will invade your toilet room and bring original comics and contemporary short prose that stimulate to express freely.

 Graphic Creators: